 Skip to main content

-Writing a Cloud Function
+Writing Regular Cloud Functions

 Basic Code Example

-// index.js - cloud function entry file
+// index.js - Cloud function entry file

 exports.main = async (event, context) => {